Hyannis – Nantucket

 Ferries to Cape Cod

-The earliest Hyannis Nantucket ferry typically departs Hyannis at about 06:10 and the last ferry usually leaves at 20:50.
+The earliest Hyannis Nantucket ferry sailings typically depart Hyannis at around 06:10.
+The last ferry usually departs at 20:50.

-The distance between Hyannis to Nantucket is approximately 15 miles (24km) or 13 nautical miles.
+The distance between Hyannis and Nantucket is approximately 15.1 miles (24.3km) or 13.1 nautical miles.

 More routes than anyone else.